owenleonard11/chronam-utils/README.md

 This repository contains modules for interacting with the [Chronicling America](https://chroniclingamerica.loc.gov/) database of historical newspapers, in support of an upcoming project on post-OCR correction and retrieval-augmented generation.

 ## Project Overview
-Generating Chronicling provides an alternative to the Chronicling America [advanced]() and [basic]() search interfaces.
+`chronam-utils` provides an alternative to the Chronicling America [advanced]() and [basic]() search interfaces.
 Its main advantages over the existing options are:
 - **Enhanced querying**.
-While the official search interfaces are limited to a single query at a time, Generating Chronicling can instead retrieve results for groups of related queries.
+While the official search interfaces are limited to a single query at a time, `chronam-utils` can instead retrieve results for groups of related queries.
 This is useful if, for example, we want to retrieve 10 results each from multiple states across multiple years. `usage.py` shows examples of this feature.
 - **Procedural download**.
 Although Chronicling America provides batch downloads for OCR data, downloading and unzipping large archives is inefficient when we want a smaller sample that is distributed across multiple batches.
 The methods provided by the `ChronAmDownloader` class allow for arbitrary groups of resources to be downloaded without incurring additional overhead.
 - **Parallelization**.
 Both query retrieval and and file download are designed to be used with multithreading while still respecting rate limits.

 ## Quickstart Guide
-> **NOTE**: This guide assumes that you have git, [Python](https://www.python.org/) 3.9 or greater, and [pip](https://pypi.org/project/pip/) 21.0 or greater installed.
-Generating Chronicling may work with older versions of Python and pip, but has not been tested.
+> **NOTE**: This guide assumes that you have git, [Python](https://www.python.org/) 3.9 or greater, and [pip](https://pypi.org/project/pip/) 21.0 or greater installed. `chronam-utils` may work with older versions of Python and pip, but has not been tested.

-Start here to get up and running with the basics of Generating Chronicling.
+Start here to get up and running with the basics of `chronam-utils.
 Once you've downloaded the code and installed the requirements, you can also follow along in the Jupyter notebook at `notebooks/quickstart.ipynb`.

 ### Download & Installation
-To download the code, run the following from the directory in which you want Generating Chronicling to be installed:
+To download the code, run the following from the directory in which you want `chronam-utils` to be installed:
 ```
-git clone git@github.com:owenleonard11/generating-chronicling.git
+git clone git@github.com:owenleonard11/chronam-utils.git
 ```
-This should create a new folder called `generating-chronicling`.
+This should create a new folder called `chronam-utils`.
 To continue with installation, switch into the new folder:
 ```
-cd generating-chronicling
+cd chronam-utils
 ```
-To manage the Python packages required to run Generating Chronicling, you'll want to create a new Python vitual environment:
+To manage the Python packages required to run `chronam-utils`, you'll want to create a new Python vitual environment:
 ```
 python -m venv env
 ```